"Mrs G. was practically his keeper": John A. Macdonald on Gladstone

 Macdonald's dislike for Gladstone produced one interesting item of historical evidence.
 During the formation of his second ministry in October 1878, the incoming Prime Minister needed a favour from a recently retired Ottawa civil servant, Edmund Meredith.
 Macdonald's people-management techniques were the polar opposite of Gladstone's.
 He certainly needed to mobilise his legendary charm, for Meredith blamed Macdonald for blighting his career.
 Meeting in the plush surroundings of Ottawa's Rideau Club, the Prime Minister launched into a well-practised routine of seeming to take his victim into his confidence.
 On this occasion, he turned the conversation to British politics, hoping to impress Meredith with privileged insights into the Empire's leading statesmen.
 Meredith was well aware of the game but, luckily for posterity, he recorded the conversation in his diary.
 Gladstone and Russell, Macdonald insisted, "were among the greatest scoundrels of the century".
 Macdonald seems to have had no particular grievance against Earl Russell, who had died four months earlier.
 The former Lord John had become something of an embarrassment in his later years, and the comment was perhaps a reaction against the pious tones of obituaries which elevated him into an elder statesman.
 But he was explicit about his other target: "the only excuse for Gladstone was that he was mad....
 Lady Head had told him 20 years ago that G[ladstone] was then mad & that Mrs G[ladstone] was practically his 'keeper'."[10]

-Biographers sometimes hint that there were doubts about his sanity, but there are few explicit examples of what was probably a largely unrecorded underground whispering campaign.[11]
+Biographers sometimes hint that there were doubts about Gladstone's sanity, but there are few explicit examples of what was probably a largely unrecorded underground whispering campaign.[11]
 Queen Victoria's anguished denunciation of "that half-mad fire-brand" seems to be one of the few traceable shreds of definite evidence.
 Goldwin Smith believed that these stories originated in the Carlton Club, the Conservative Party's London headquarters.
 If so, it seems appropriate that an echo can be detected in an overseas clone of Pall Mall clubland.[12]
 This item combines confirmation of what was probably a widespread slander with a useful provenance.
 Lady Head was the wife of Sir Edmund Head, Governor-General of Canada, from 1854 to 1861.
 Head was a very close friend of George Cornewall Lewis, who served as Chancellor of the Exchequer, the office that Gladstone coveted, from 1855 to 1858.
 Gladstone's attack on Lewis's budget in February 1857 displayed a bitterness that alarmed contemporaries.[13]
 The Heads travelled to Britain on leave in June 1857, returning to Canada in November.
 Head held Macdonald in high regard, and it is highly likely that the viceregal couple shared metropolitan gossip with him.[14]

 In 1878, Macdonald's negative perception was probably sharpened by Gladstone's controversial activities during the previous three years, after he had stepped down from the leadership of the Liberal party.
 His campaign against the Vatican decrees violated one of Macdonald's own basic rules of public life, which was to preserve harmony between Canada's two language communities through avoidance of religious antagonism.
 Indeed, Gladstone's pamphlet war helped raise the political temperature in Quebec, where the Ultramontane Bishop of Montreal, Ignace Bourget, sought to impose his own theocratic control upon the province.
 The unorthodox Bulgarian agitation further suggested that Gladstone had broken with the conventions of mainstream public life, and certainly seemed to confirm the termination of his formal career.
 However, in the aftermath of the British general election of 1880, he bounced back to force himself upon the political world as the unavoidable choice for Prime Minister.